Flying With a Service Dog – The Ultimate Guide

 DOT Form - Service Animal Relief Form - Download Download the DOT Form – Service Animal Relief Attestation Form (pdf) here.

-7. What to Expect at the Airport
+3. What to Expect at the Airport

 Before arriving at the airport, make sure you have submitted the DOT Transportation Form to your airline.

 Some airlines have a link on their website to submit the form, while others accept them by email.
-If you booked a flight within 48 hours of departure, you can bring the form with you and submit it to an airline agent at the airport.
+If you booked a flight within 48 hours of departure, you can bring the form and submit it to an airline agent at the airport.

 While at the airport and during your flight, your service dog should be harnessed or tethered at all times.
 Service dogs that are not fully under their handler’s control can be removed from the airport or plane.

-The DOT allows airline staff to consider items such as harnesses, vests, and tags to determine whether an animal is a service dog.
+As we discussed, the DOT allows airline staff to consider items such as harnesses, vests, and tags to determine whether an animal is a service dog.
 These items are popular with service dog owners because they distinguish their working animals from normal pets.

 As a reminder, however, these items alone cannot qualify a service dog and are only for fully-trained service dogs.
 Airlines can weigh the presence of service dog paraphernalia along with other factors to determine whether a dog is indeed a service dog.